 The Derung are the fifth smallest of China's 55 official minority groups.
 Their self-name is Turung which the Chinese have transliterated as Derung.
-A visitor in the 1920s described them as "a primitive, harmless jungle people who live in trees like monkeys."
 The Derung and Nu claim they were once brothers who were separated and forced to live on different sides of the river.

 Before 1949 there were 15 patriarchal clans called nile among the Derung.
 Each nile consisted of several family communes.
 Each commune possessed its own territory which was marked off by boundaries such as streams and mountain ridges.
 Each clan was further divided into keeng - villages where people lived in common long houses.
 The members of each ke-eng regarded themselves as descended from the same ancestor.
 The Derung gained notoriety for defeating a British military expedition in 1913.

 The Derung are one of the most remote groups in China.
 There are no roads to their villages, many of which are only accessible by several days' walk over treacherous trails.
 The Derung wear their hair down to their eyebrows in the front.
 Until recently, Derung girls tattooed their faces at the onset of puberty with designs according to their respective clans.
 The dead are buried in hollow logs, except when death is the result of a major disease.
 Then the corpse is cremated and the ashes disposed of in the river.

 In the past, each Derung clan had its own shaman who directed warfare and healed the sick.
 Modern health clinics have put the shamans out of business.